CADNAD/Opartha/notes/culture/Religions/Versalist verses that have been used.md

 Neiman 4 2:8 "/Virtue and Vice cannot be united, neither can Versalist Truth and Wisdom with foreign Deceptions and Foolishness, just as the Four could not be at Peace amongst the Darkness/"

 Rentar 1:6 /the Light of Aredal was radiant, none could look upon him and admit him a normal man, or be left unchanged by him/

+Neiman 1 1:4: He hated no one, not even his enemies!

+Votaas 4:6 spirit is more crucial than appearance, as the Darkness can manipulate the appearance